BioImageTools/ome-zarr-examples/README.md

 * https://idr.github.io/ome-ngff-samples/
 * https://ome.github.io/ome-ngff-tools/

-This repository is meant to only contain syntethic data, only created to explore existing or future OME-Zarr validators test.
+This repository is meant to only contain lightweight syntethic data, created to explore/test some existing or future OME-Zarr validators.

 ## Validators